productinfo/Async/README.md

 }() {}
 ~~~

-`await` can also take an array or a dictionary of tasks and perform them in parallel
+`await` can also take an array or a dictionary of tasks and perform them in parallel.
 ~~~swift
 let URLs = [NSURL]()
 async {